LiBinNLP/DynGL/README.md

-# A Dynamic Graph Learning Framework using Joint Learning Paradigm for Structured Prediction
+# A Joint Learning-based Dynamic Graph Learning Framework for Structured Prediction

-Code for the paper **A Dynamic Graph Learning Framework using Joint Learning Paradigm for Structured Prediction**.
+Code for the paper **A Joint Learning-based Dynamic Graph Learning Framework for Structured Prediction**.

 ## Installation